Toxics Reduction Strategy Workgroup

 Far too many toxic releases and exposures still occur, many of which are avoidable.
 Incentives to design pollution out of our manufacturing and industrial processes are often weak or non-existent, the regulatory process fails to address significant sources of concern, and federal law underpinning toxic chemicals management is outdated and deficient.
 Laws like the Clean Water Act and the Clean Air Act have enabled great progress and real protections over time, but relying on statutes designed for single, "point-source" pollution to fix problems from diffuse, "non-point" sources has inherent limits.

-To address this, Ecology convened a group of thought leaders to take a creative and comprehensive look at our current approaches, and see how we can do better.
+In 2012, Ecology convened a group of thought leaders to take a creative and comprehensive look at our current approaches, and see how we can do better.
 The goal of the group was to explore opportunities to develop a new framework for preventing toxic pollution that delivers greater environmental and human health benefits while minimizing transaction costs for controlling such pollution.
 In January 2013, the Toxics Reduction Strategy Workgroup released its white paper on Toxics Policy Reform for Washington State.

 Meeting DocumentsJanuary 10th, 2013